ShinoYumi/typst-ez-today/README.md

 #ez-today.today(format: "d.m.Y")                // 11.10.2024
 ```

-With the `custom_months` argument you can add custom naming for each month.
-For example this can be a new language or short terms for each month:
+Use the `custom_months` argument to give each month a custom name.
+You can add a new language or use short terms for each month.

 ```typ
 // Defining some custom names